althea-net/physical-node/README.md

 1. Turn the router off, and hold down the reset switch (accesible through a pin hole on the underside of the router).
 Turn the router back on and wait about 15 seconds until the power LED on the front starts flashing slowly.

 1. Browse to http://192.168.1.1.
 There should be a dialog allowing you to select a firmware image to upload to the router.
 For some reason, this can be really fickle.
 Try to bringing the interface down and back up again, re-adding 192.168.1.10/24, etc. until the upload dialog shows up.
+You may need to turn your computer's wifi off, because lots of wifi routers use 192.168.1.1.

 1. Download the latest snapshot of [LEDE for the N600](https://downloads.lede-project.org/snapshots/targets/ar71xx/generic/lede-ar71xx-generic-mynet-n600-squashfs-factory.bin), and upload it to the router.